chutipon29301/ReViewX/README.md

 ## What feature we're using
 >- GPS
 >- Gyroscope
->- Storetha data in device
+>- Store tha data in device